 How to measure Trailer Leaf Springs

-Measuring Trailer Springs Are you thinking about replacing your boat, caravan or trailer springs and want to make sure you order the correct ones?
-Following are some tips on how to properly measure trailer springs, to help make sure you get it correct the first time.
+Are you thinking about replacing your boat, caravan or trailer springs and want to make sure you order the correct ones?
+Following are some tips on how to properly measure trailer springs, to help make sure you get it correct the first time. |

 Step 1: